aws/amazon-finspace-examples/README.md

 # Amazon FinSpace Examples
 This repository contains examples that show how to work with [Amazon FinSpace](https://aws.amazon.com/finspace/).
-Amazon FinSpace is comprised of [Managed kdb Insights](https://aws.amazon.com/finspace/features/managed-kdb-insights/) and the [Dataset Browser](https://aws.amazon.com/finspace/features/dataset-browser/)

 ## Managed kdb Insights
 These are example projects using FinSpace with Managed kdb Insights.
 Refer to each project README.